 We will in most cases provide an individual access to their personal information.
 There are some exceptions where this access may be denied, namely where:

 - Providing access may have an unreasonable impact on the privacy of other individuals;

 - Providing access would be unlawful or would be likely to prejudice one or more enforcement related activities conducted by, or on behalf of, the Institute or an enforcement body;

-- Providing access would reveal the intentions of the Institute in relation to negotiations with the individual in such a way as to prejudice those negotiations;
+- Providing access would reveal the intentions of Chartered Accountants Australia and New Zealand in relation to negotiations with the individual in such a way as to prejudice those negotiations;

 - We have reason to suspect that unlawful activity, or misconduct of a serious nature, relating to our functions or activities has been, is being or may be engaged in; and giving access would be likely to prejudice the taking of appropriate action in relation to the matter;

-- Giving access would reveal evaluative information generated within the Institute in connection with a commercially sensitive decision-making process;
+- Giving access would reveal evaluative information generated within Chartered Accountants Australia and New Zealand in connection with a commercially sensitive decision-making process;

 - We reasonably believe that giving access would pose a serious threat to the life, health or safety of any individual, or to public health or public safety;